cycfi/q/README.md

 In the main function, we instantiate `my_square_synth` and `my_midi_processor`.
 The synth constructor, in case you haven't noticed yet, requires an envelope configuration (`envelope::config`).
-We provide our configuration.
-Take note that in this example, the envelope parameters are static, for the sake of simplicity, but you can definitely have these controllable by the user by writing your own MIDI processor that deals with MIDI control change messages.
+Here, we provide our configuration.
+Take note that in this example, the envelope parameters are constant, for the sake of simplicity, but you can definitely have these controllable by the user by writing your own MIDI processor that deals with MIDI control change messages.